marcus-am/injustice-sql-/README.md

-# %MODULE-NAME%
+# Interacting with databases

-This repository contains resources (including exemplars, instructions, and starter code) for the **%MODULE-NAME%** module.
+This repository contains resources (including exemplars, instructions, and starter code) for the **Interacting with databases** module.

 ## Set-up